Family Ties: DVD

 CBS DVD (distributed by Paramount) has released all seven seasons of Family Ties on DVD in Region 1, as of 13 August 2013.
 The second through fifth season releases contain special features, gag reels and episodic promos.
 The second season contains interviews with Michael Gross and Michael J. Fox along with other cast members.
-The fourth season contains the made-for-TV-movie, Family Ties Vacation.
+The fourth season contains the made-for-TV movie, Family Ties Vacation.
 Paramount has also released the first three seasons on DVD in Region 4.

 On November 5, 2013, CBS Home Entertainment released Family Ties - The Complete Series on DVD in Region 1.

 On November 11, 2014, CBS Home Entertainment re-released a repackaged version of the complete series set, at a lower price, but did not include the bonus disc that was part of the original complete series set.

-In Australia, Region 4, after the first 3 seasons were released, no further release came to light.
+In Australia (Region 4), after the first three seasons were released, no further release came to light.
 In 2016, Via Vision Entertainment obtained the rights to the series and re-released the first three seasons along with season four on July 6, 2016.
-The remaining seasons were released each month after including a Complete Series boxset.
+The remaining seasons were released each month after including a 'Complete Series' box set.